 Once the possibility of incarceration has been eliminated, dui requirements of probation must be addressed.
 A range of court options including an alcohol evaluation, complying with whatever recommendations are ordered, community service, victim impact panels which require those on probation to learn the impact of drunk driving from victims and an assortment of other potential restrictions are avilable for the court's consideration.
 Home detention, work release, monitorng devices for alcohol either in the home or vehicle must always be challenged in appropriate circumstances.
 No alcohol or frequenting bars and drug and alcohol testing in one form or another is commonly ordered.

-It is important to note that these options are always dependant on different factors including but not limited to: the skill of your defense attorney, how quickly the attorney has been brought in to the case in your defense, the strengths or weaknesses of the case against you, and many times the county in Indiana where your dui prosecution is being held.
+It is important to note that legal options when assessing application of owi laws are always dependant on different factors including but not limited to: the skill of your defense attorney, how quickly the attorney has been brought in to the case in your defense, the strengths or weaknesses of the case against you, and many times the county in Indiana where your dui prosecution is being held.

 Unfortunately, on far too many occassions I have taken over the defense of dui cases originally handled by general practice attorneys.
 In such instances the above referenced options may have been altered or limited dependant upon the time frame left to reverse course and the extent by which my client’s legal defense and options can be salvaged.